amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 This climb to the top spot sill puzzles me to this day.
 Here is a graph of sales in the UK vs the US around this time period.
-I'll have a chapter specifically for disecting what happend: Analyzing Spikes.
+I'll have a chapter specifically for dissecting what happened: Analyzing Spikes.

 [TODO: Zara]()